KrishAgarwal2811/fun-play-with-shapes/README.md

 ## About

 This a simple relaxing game made with the use of only HTML, CSS and JavaScript.
-Here you you will controll a box with the help of in-game joystick.
-You can even change the shape and color of the box.
+Here you will control a box with the help of in-game joystick.
+You can even change the shape and colour of the box.

 ## What's the use

-This will relax you mind with it's minimal look and smoothness.
+This will relax your mind with its minimal look and smoothness.